 Not using the Right Material for Exam Preparation

 If you rely only on the training notes, or pick an older copy of the PMBOK guide, you are in for a serious trouble.
 You must use the latest, updated books and material.
 Further, you must undergo a thorough PMP Exam Prep training – either classroom, or online PMP training.
-The latest PMP exam is based on the Fifth edition of the PMBOK Guide.
+The latest PMP exam is based on the Sixth edition of the PMBOK Guide.

 Further, testing your PMP exam preparation with a good quality PMP Exam Mock Simulator can give you experience of what to expect in the exam, and be ready for the types of PMP questions.

 I always believe in preparing well, and getting it right the first time.
 Thus, be aware of the pitfalls & get ready to pass the PMP exam in your first attempt.
 The exam is not difficult.
 It just tests to check if you have the required experience to act professionally as a project manager on a large project, and will be able to manage a project with all the required per-requisites, and portray a holistic approach.
 This is the highest test for project managers, and is highly regarded the world over as the ultimate standard.
 So achieving it is important for your career.
 Prepare well, do the right things, and take your career to the next level with the PMP certification.